All About: Earthquake Insurance For Your Home

 When earthquakes hit, they can be costly.
 A collapsed garage can crush a car.
 A cracked foundation can require immediate repairs.

 A person who makes an insurance claim after an earthquake, though, won’t get all the money that’s requested.
-Instead, the insurance company the money requested, minus the size of that person’s deductible.
+Instead, the insurance company pays the money requested, minus the size of that person’s deductible.

 A deductible is the amount of cash an insurance company withholds from an insurance claim.
 It’s the insured person’s out-of-pocket expense when something goes wrong.